Industrial Disease Claims Solicitors

 Hand-Arm Vibration Syndrome (HAVS) is the term used for a group of vibration-related industrial injuries, including Vibration White Finger (VWF), Whole Body Vibration (WBV) and Dupuytrens Contracture.

-Vibration injuries are caused by prolonged use of handheld vibration tools such as power drills used on building and construction sites.
+Vibration injuries are caused by the prolonged use of handheld vibration tools such as power drills used on building and construction sites.
 The main symptoms of HAVS and VWF injuries are tingling in the fingers, loss of strength in the hands and experiencing ‘white fingers’ in the cold.
 These types of industrial injuries can be extremely uncomfortable and can affect people’s well-being far beyond the workplace.

 Your employer has a responsibility to ensure the time you spend using vibrating tools or machinery is limited.
 If you feel that your employer has failed to do so, and you have suffered as a result, you can speak to our industrial disease solicitors about starting a claim.